reiryuki/OPlus-Core-Magisk-Module/README.md

 - System core framework library of  ROM ported from OnePlus 9 Pro (OnePlus9Pro) as a dependency of any OPlus/OnePlus/realme/OPPO Magisk Modules

 ## For OPlus Apps Porter
-- You need to declare this line bellow in your app AndroidManifest.xml after `<application />` to use this OPlus Core:
+- You need to declare this line bellow in your app AndroidManifest.xml at `<application />` to use this OPlus Core:

   `<uses-library android:name="oplus" android:required="false" />`